Lost and Found (stray) Dogs

 If you have captured a stray dog on a Saturday, Sunday or bank holiday, you can take the dog to our kennels at the following address:-

-The kennels are open to receive strays collected within Daventry District from 9am to 1pm and then 2pm until 5.30pm on Saturdays and from 10am to 1pm on Sundays and bank holidays.
-Dunsmore Kennels can be contacted on 024 7654 2566.
-The Dunsmore Kennels website which includes a location map can be viewed by clicking on the following link.
+The kennels are open to receive strays collected within Daventry area from 9am to 1pm and then 2pm until 5.30pm on Saturdays and from 10am to 1pm on Sundays and bank holidays.
+Pawprints Dunsmore Kennels can be contacted on 024 7654 2566.

 What do I do to reclaim a lost dog?

 The owner must contact the Council and see if the Register of stray dogs includes a dog that fits the description of the lost dog.
 To reclaim a dog from our kennels the owner will be required to visit the Council offices and pay a release fee which covers the costs of kennelling the dog and any vets or administrative fees.
 In exchange for this fee the owner will be provided with a receipt, which they can take to our kennels to reclaim their dog.
-For further information on these charges visit our fees and charges page. (please select the latest fees list, then the 'Community' tab)
+For further information on these charges visit West Northamptonshire Council fees and charges page.

 Please note, if you turn up at the kennels on a weekday without a receipt the kennels will not allow you to reclaim your dog.
 However, on Saturdays and Sundays the kennels are prepared to accept the release fee on site without a receipt from the Council providing the appropriate proof is provided that the dog being claimed is the owner’s dog.
 If you have lost a dog on a weekend or a bank holiday the contact details for our kennels is 024 7654 2566.